kylecorbelli/typescript-nullable/README.md

 Think of it like Haskell’s or Elm’s `Maybe` type and corresponding module of functions for dealing with `Maybe`.
 It is functional to its core, with typed and curried pure functions.

-The utility functions here allow the `Nullable` type to act as a TypeScript equivalent of an instance of the functor, applicative functor, and monad "typeclasses".

 ## Installation
 From the command line:
 ```